-As executive director and co-founder of Results for All, an initiative funded by the William and Flora Hewlett Foundation, Ms. Taddese led and supported research and collaborative learning activities aimed at strengthening the use of evidence in policy- and practice-level decisions.
+Previously Ms. Taddese was the executive director and co-founder of Results for All, an initiative funded by the William and Flora Hewlett Foundation.
+There Ms. Taddese led and supported research and collaborative learning activities aimed at strengthening the use of evidence in policy and practice decisions.

 Ms. Taddese holds an MA in international relations from the Johns Hopkins School of Advanced International Studies.